hanskkangg/portfolio_cms/README.md

 ## 🤔 What’s Inside?

-This is a full-stack web application designed for small business owners looking to sell their products online.
+This is a full-stack web application designed for small business owner looking to sell their products online.
 It includes everything from secure payment integration to admin tools for product and order management.

 ---